raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

    LOG(VIVID, Debug) << "Vivid Device Identified";

-before the final closing return statement in the ``PipelineHandlerVivid::match`` method for when when the pipeline handler successfully matches the ``MediaDevice`` and ``MediaEntity`` names.
+before the final closing return statement in the ``PipelineHandlerVivid::match`` function for when when the pipeline handler successfully matches the ``MediaDevice`` and ``MediaEntity`` names.

 Test that the pipeline handler matches and finds a device by rebuilding, and